Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 The stage of cancer is one of the most important things to know when deciding how to treat it.

-Healthcare providers use different systems to stage CLL.
-The system used most often is the Rai system.
+Doctors use different systems to stage CLL.
+The Rai and Binet staging systems are the most common and may be used together.
+The system used most often in the U.S. is the Rai system.
 It uses stage groupings that have a value of 0 or 1 through 4 using Roman numerals I, II, III, and IV.
 The higher the number, the more advanced the cancer is.
 The Rai system then groups CLL into low (stage 0), intermediate (stages I and II), and high (stages III and IV) risk groups.

-Here are the stages and what they mean:
+Here are the Rai stages and what they mean:

 Stage 0.